orber3/orber3/README.md

 hey im or
-being studying to code web applications for over a year now. i control the following tech:
+i have being studying to code web applications for over a year now. i control the following tech:
 Javascript
 React